MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 Find the contact details of the application owner within your organization.
 You can find it under the **Owners** tab on the **Enterprise Applications** section, or your organization may have a database that has this information.

-### Check Identity Protection - Risky workload identities
+### Check Identity Protection - risky workload identities

 This feature is in preview at the time of writing this playbook and licensing requirements will apply to its usage.
 Risky workload identities can be the trigger to investigate a Service Principal, but also be used to further investigate into other triggers you may have identified.
-You can check the **Risk State** of a Service Principal using the **Identity Protection - Risky workload identities** tab, or you can use Graph API.
+You can check the **Risk State** of a Service Principal using the **Identity Protection - risky workload identities** tab, or you can use Graph API.

 ### Check for unusual sign-in behavior